trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 ### CAMM case 4

-Reports the 3D position of the camera.
-3D position and angle axis rotation together defines the 6DoF pose of the camera.
-Each sample has a size of 16 bytes.
-Here's an example:
+Reports 3D position of the camera.

 ```json
 {"position": [0.9989318521683401,-0.024964140751365705,0.02621539963988159]}